SatyadevNtv/geo-meta-emb/README.rst

 **NOTE**

 - The dictionary should be built as per the method specified in the paper which results in an identity matrix
+- The `requirements.txt` is the minimal version needed to execute the cmds.
+For example, if `pymanopt` is installed via `pip`, it downloads `torch` to do efficient computations.

 Sample
 ======